Vashnak/react-toasts/README.md

 ToastContainer is (thx captain obvious) the container of your toasts :).
 ToastStore will permit you to send toasts to the container.

-You can know start to use it
+You can now start to use it

 ``` html
 <ToastContainer store={ToastStore}/>